General Catalog 2018-2019

 Students planning to withdraw from the University are encouraged to make an appointment with their dean's office or advisor prior to initiating withdrawal procedures.

-Petition to Withdraw forms are available in the One Stop Enrollment and Financial Services Office, most deans' offices, and online at http://myusf.usfca.edu/onestop.
-The withdrawal becomes final only when the completed form or an intention to withdraw has been filed with the One Stop Enrollment and Financial Services Office.
+Petition to Withdraw forms are available in the Office of the University Registrar, most deans' offices, and online.
+The withdrawal becomes final only when the completed form or an intention to withdraw has been filed with the Office of the University Registrar.

 Students who simply absent themselves from class without providing appropriate notice of intention to withdraw will have failing grades (F) posted to their records.
 Withdrawal from the University must occur on or before the last day to withdraw from classes for any semester.
 For the summer term, a withdrawal applies only to those programs that require a summer enrollment.

 Registered students who withdraw or take a leave of absence from the University from the beginning of the semester until 5:00 p.m. on the census date will receive a full refund of tuition.
-Completed withdrawal forms must be received by the One Stop Enrollment and Financial Services Office before 5:00 p.m. on the census date.
+Completed withdrawal forms must be received by the Office of the University Registrar before 5:00 p.m. on the census date.
 No refund of tuition will be made to students who withdraw after the census date.

 Students mailing their withdrawal notification should send them by certified mail to: